Sheban07/my-personal-portfolio/README.md

 ## Overview

 This portfolio features a clean and responsive design, ensuring a great user experience on both desktop and mobile devices.
-The contact form is powered by GetForm, allowing visitors to easily get in touch with me.
+The contact form is powered by smtp, allowing visitors to easily get in touch with me.

 ### Features

 - **Responsive Design:** Ensures optimal viewing on all devices.
 - **Interactive Elements:** JavaScript adds dynamic functionality.
-- **Contact Form:** Powered by GetForm to receive messages directly.
+- **Contact Form:** Powered by smtp to receive messages directly.
 - **GitHub Pages:** Deployed for easy access and interaction.

 ## Installation